ManuelaAndreaBeyer/StressResilienceinBrainNetworks/preliminary_analysis_plan.md

 ---

-All implementations of cortical networks ( I not sure which I will finally choose after the Summer School) can be analyzed with the following pipeline:
+All implementations of cortical networks ( I am not sure which I will finally choose after the Summer School) can be analyzed with the following pipeline:
 This pipeline resulted from failures I had with a pipeline implementation 2024, it was already possible to use it to analyze networks with it :)

 ---